jake-knerr/cogent/README.md

 #### Parent components manage the state of child components.
 They pass the child component state, and they modify their child components' state.

 Components do not directly modify the state passed to them by a parent component.
-Instead, the state that is passed to them is managed by their parent.
+Instead, the state that is passed to them is managed by a parent component.

 However, components may manage their own internal state.